Birmingham Citizens Academy

 - To serve on a board or commission, contact the government teacher at your high school.

 Each year volunteers are needed to help remove invasive plants and garbage by the Rouge River in Booth Park.
-The event is typically held on the first Saturday in June.
-For more information, call 248.530.1640.
+For more information call 248.530.1642.